Antiviral

 For hundreds of years, indigenous peoples in Brazil and Paraguay have used the leaves of stevia as a sweetener.
 For information purposes only.
 We do not supply this herb.

-Price: UK£For Information Only
+Price: £For Information Only

 The leaves and bark of Simarouba have long been used as a natural medicine in the tropics.
 Simarouba was first imported into France from Guyana in 1713 as a remedy for dysentery.

 Dragon's Blood!
 Nature's Powerful Anti-Viral A pure natural resin extracted from the sangre de grado tree (Croton lechleri) which is also called "dragon's blood."
 Sangre de grado resin is a storehouse of plant chemicals including proanthocyanidins (antioxidants), simple phenols, diterpenes, phytosterols, and biologically active alkaloids and lignans.
-T

-Price: UK£25.95 - 60 mil / 2fl oz
+Price: £15.95 60mil / 2fl oz

 Peruvian Amazon picão preto is used for aftosa (foot-and-mouth disease), angina, diabetes, menstrual disorders, hepatitis, laryngitis, intestinal worms and for internal and external inflammations.
 In Piura region of Peru, a decoction of the roots is used for alcoholic hepatitis and worms.